 Of course, that was far from perfect.
 It was similar to using scissors and cutting out all the elements and just gluing them on some cardboard.
 But for me, it was much more, for me it was an open door to the endless possibilities - so I decided to spend even more time with Photoshop.

-Fast forward… after a while, I learned how to use even more tools, and some basic things about color theory.
+Fast forward… after a while, I learned how to use even more tools, and some basic things about color theory (That is really important if you are a designer, photographer, etc.).

 I didn't get any sort of education and was self-taught.
 It was the era where it was dial up internet, slow speed and no YouTube to learn from, although it was a long journey I enjoyed the process.
 Soon, I started to create a bit more complex photo manipulations., and I realized that I needed a camera, to be able to take my own photos because at that time I couldn't find everything that I wanted in magazines or online.